Introduction

 - •Distraction from negative thought patterns

-For many people, gaming is meditation with action.
+For a lot of people, gaming is like meditation with pressure.”

 Identity, Self-Expression & Creativity